codeforkjeff/dbt-sqlite/README.md

       # connect schemas to paths: at least one of these must be 'main'
       schemas_and_paths: 'main=/my_project/data/etl.db;dataset=/my_project/data/dataset_v1.db'

-      # directory where all *.db files are attached as schema
+      # directory where all *.db files are attached as schema, using base filename
+      # as schema name, and where new schema are created. this can overlap with the dirs of
+      # files in schemas_and_paths as long as there's no conflicts.
-      schema_directory: '/myproject/data/schemas'
+      schema_directory: '/myproject/data'

       # optional: semi-colon separated list of file paths for SQLite extensions to load.
       # digest.so is needed to provide for snapshots to work; see README